Hubbitus/kernel/README.md

 # Hubbitus kernel

 My primary goal long time to build kernel for home desktop use.
 It should be preemptive.
 Speed and memory efficiency much more interesting what high stability.

-With that aim but being [Fedora maintainer](https://fedoraproject.org/wiki/PavelAlexeev) I want also use Fedora distribution kernel with their patches, support (although partial) and love.
+With that aim and being [Fedora package maintainer](https://fedoraproject.org/wiki/PavelAlexeev) I want also use Fedora distribution kernel with their patches, support (although partial) and love.

+***Be carefull it is not clone or fork of kernel.org (vanilla) kernel but Fedora kernel package instead with addon patches and configuration!***

 ## The most famous and interesting for me futures